-As you get ready for your trip, please call us with any questions at (312) 875-9447.
-We aim to make your visit to the Nation's Tallest School your best school trip ever.
+As you get ready for your trip, please call us with any questions at (312)875-9447.
+We aim to make your visit to the Skydeck your best school trip ever!

 A TOWER OF THE PEOPLE.

 -Bruce Graham, lead architect, Sears Tower (now known as the Willis Tower)